-The IT Steering Committee meets on a quarterly to discuss and manage the developments in relation to the technology, software, IT security and acquisition of hardware.

-The Committee is headed by the Country Manager.
+The IT Steering Committee meets on a quarterly basis to discuss and manage the developments in relation to the technology, software, IT security and acquisition of hardware.
+The Committee comprises of 7 members and is headed by the Country Manager.